Bisher 71 mal gespeichert

 - Checking and replacing the electrical system of the two houses, as to make it reliable.
 I will have a specialist who will assess the situation and advise.

-- Cleaning and maintaining the rest of the garden surface: grass cutting, trees pruning and general design.
+- Cleaning and maintaining the rest of the garden surface: grass cutting, trees pruning, replanting the edible bushes, general design.

 Whether you master some specific skill or have work experience is not really important as long as you have a willingness to adapt and learn the homesteading ways.